-- The site has a 700mm fall - The central driveway must fall to streets - Building ground floor levels need to step up from perimeter site and driveway levels - Yet site elevations pretend the site is flat and show the towers at the same level as the Old Buck, though they are nominated higher - and by our calculation for the above must be higher again - The above adds an equivalent of more than 1⁄2 storey in extra height with this and rooftop fall barriers iincluded - And 3m floor levels cannot be delivered for 2.4m minimum ceiling heights as proposed - Refer our diagrams which show for a general actual height of xxxxxxxxxx, more than 2.5m above that stated. - And to the roof ridge for the 11th storey lift and stairs structure, this height becomes xxxxxxxxx, more than 6.5m above that stated.
+- The site has a 700mm fall. - The central driveway must fall to streets. - Building ground floor levels need to step up from perimeter site and driveway levels. - Yet site elevations pretend the site is flat and show the towers at the same level as the Buck, though on plan they are nominated higher.
+By our calculation for the above must be higher again. - The above adds 750mm to the nominated building height 31.8m will become 32.55m above the site datum. - With this and rooftop fall barriers included more than 1⁄2 storey in extra height is effected. - And 3m floor levels cannot be delivered for 2.4m minimum ceiling heights as proposed... - To the above, if we add 187mm (1 more stairs step) to each level, our analysis diagram tells us 31.8m becomes 34.21m 2.4m more, close to 1-storey, above that stated and assessed: - And the roof ridge for the 11th storey lift and stairs structure will need to be 38.45m 6.45m, or 2-storeys, above the stated and assessed.

-Much is made of the so-called podium height matching the Old Buck's eaves - well, with the above, that actually can't happen.
+Much is made of the so-called podium height matching the Buck's eaves - well, with the above, that actually can't happen.